Roads, footpaths and traffic

 - yellow for gas

 - blue for water (reticulated, fresh or sewage)

 - white for construction offsets for turning points, kerb, asphalt or sometimes other services (unidentified).

 Small white markings with arrows and right angles on old bitumen are usually instructions for road resurfacing.
 The same markings on fresh asphalt, with the addition of dots, are usually instructions for new line marking and signage.

-Please contact the City by phone on 9528 0333 or by email to email@example.com to report the issue.
+Please contact us on 9528 0333 or email firstname.lastname@example.org to report the issue.
 Please include information regarding the location and a description of the issue.
 The lifting will be inspected and it will be repaired if it is unsafe or poses a trip hazard.
 Minor lifting will be monitored and scheduled for repair when deemed necessary.

 The kerbing at my property is damaged, will it be repaired?

 If the crossover was damaged by a City street tree it will be assessed and repaired by us.
 Otherwise the property owner is responsible for repairing the damage.
 Read more about crossovers.